-Mitchell Sanders tell Tim to forget about Bobby Jorgenson—the kid was new and scared and he's better at his job now.
-He tells Tim that Bobby's one of them now, and Tim isn't, really.
+Mitchell Sanders tell O'Brien to forget about Bobby Jorgenson—the kid was new and scared and he's better at his job now.
+He tells O'Brien that Jorgenson's one of them now, and O'Brien isn't, really.

-That doesn't exactly make Tim feel better.
+That doesn't exactly make O'Brien feel better.
 It just makes him feel betrayed.

-Bobby comes to talk to Tim and apologizes.
-He tells Tim he just froze, and he has nightmares about it.
+Jorgenson comes to talk to O'Brien and apologizes.
+He tells O'Brien he just froze, and he has nightmares about it.
 He nearly cries, but gets it together.
-Tim ignores him.
+O'Brien ignores him.

 So he asks for Azar's help.
 (It's worth noting that the moment you've asked for Azar's help on anything is a moment for deep introspection and possibly a life change.)
 Azar, of course, agrees happily.

-Tim feels like he's in a movie.
-First, Tim and Azar pull on ropes that are hooked up to noisemakers.
+O'Brien feels like he's in a movie.
+First, O'Brien and Azar pull on ropes that are hooked up to noisemakers.
 Jorgenson tenses.

-Watching Jorgenson, Tim feels himself rise out of his body.
+Watching Jorgenson, O'Brien feels himself rise out of his body.
 He feels like he's part of the country, part of the war, the atrocity itself.